 Burning Man really does seem to highlight the aspects we soon forget in human nature… THERE’S GOOD IN EVERYONE!

 Here are a couple of fun little trinkets that I was given.
 The best part for me is that someone took the time to make them.

 The roots of Burning Man began as a bonfire ritual on the summer solstice in 1986.
 Larry Harvey, Jerry James, and a few friends met on Baker Beach in San Francisco to burn a 9ft (2.7m) wooden man as well as a smaller wooden dog.

 Since then the annual ritual has grown each year, both in number of participants and in the size of the Man.
 This year was no exception as we arrived to find a mammoth alien-looking man standing atop a UFO.
-Inside the multi-storey structure there was all sorts of extra terrestrial paraphernalia, some zoetropes and exit slides…. not the best to attempt with a bare bottom I soon discovered.
+Inside the multi-story structure, there were all sorts of extraterrestrial paraphernalia, some zoetropes and exit slides…. not the best to attempt with a bare bottom I soon discovered.

-Our arrival onto the playa was such a smooth experience with barely a que to be seen.
+Our arrival onto the playa was such a smooth experience with barely a queue to be seen.
 Our exit on the other hand was not.

-We had been tossing around the idea of leaving on the Sunday (either just before the temple burn or just after) ‘vs’ leaving on the Monday but it was mother nature herself that eventually decided for us.
-As it turned out there was a huge storm bearing down on Black Rock City that was due to hit by 12pm on the Monday.
+We had been tossing around the idea of leaving on Sunday (either just before the temple burn or just after) ‘vs’ leaving on Monday but it was mother nature herself that eventually decided for us.
+As it turned out there was a huge storm bearing down on Black Rock City that was due to hit by 12 pm on Monday.

 I hope that, in some way, my experiences can help you to get out there yourself.
 Thanks for reading all my rantings and a special thanks to my neighbors Lorna and Bertrand for your words of wisdom and everything else you have done to make our first Burn so very special.